indrango/labetool/README.md

 Labetool
 ===============

-An BBox-Label-Tool edited program to approach darknet input format.
+A BBox-Label-Tool edited program to approach darknet input format.